-- Select the Ticket Channel attribute.
+- Choose the Ticket channel attribute.

-- Select On columns.
+- Click On columns.

 - Click Ok.

-If you are looking for a more in-depth view of your data, you can use the drillthrough interaction.
+If you are looking for a more in-depth view of your data, use the drillthrough interaction.
 Drillthrough provides you with a table of attributes and metrics that relate to the data selected in the query.
 Drillthrough first filters data based on the values you click or multi-select and then slices it by every attribute you have selected in drillthrough.
 For time attributes, the most granular level will be used.

->To make sure that the drillthrough table meets your needs and is easy to navigate you can choose which attributes and metrics will be displayed in the table.
+To make sure that the drillthrough table meets your needs and is easy to navigate you can choose which attributes and metrics will be displayed in the table.
 To select the necessary elements go to Chart configuration > Drillthrough.

 For more information about drillthrough, and solutions to common problems, see Using Drillthrough.

->In the drillthrough below, the selected data point is the last month and selected attributes are Ticket ID, Ticket Group and Ticket Created - Timestamp.
+In the drillthrough below, the selected data point is the last month and selected attributes are Ticket ID, Ticket Group and Ticket Created - Timestamp.